TRUIST FINANCIAL CORPORATION

 TRUIST FINANCIAL CORPORATION is a low-risk institution based on federal complaint data.

-At 0.42 complaints per 1,000 customers, this institution is below our low-risk threshold of 0.50 — placing it among the better performers in our dataset of 2,333 scored US financial institutions.
+At 0.42 complaints per 1,000 customers, this institution is below our low-risk threshold of 0.50 — placing it among the better performers in our dataset of 2,333 tracked US financial institutions.
 Complaint rates are normalised for institution size, so this score is directly comparable across banks large and small.
 The High confidence rating means this score is based on substantial complaint volume and is statistically reliable.

 Always review your specific product category and the complaint breakdown below, as overall rates can mask issues in specific areas like credit cards or mortgages.